From food to bathing suits, there is no reason to pay top dollar to celebrate.

 4 Ways to Save this Fourth of July

 As we approach the beginning of summer, one major celebration comes to mind: the Fourth of July, which may come as a shock to some.
 How are we this far into 2019?

-As we hit July 4th, I can’t help but be that person who says: “How can it be July already?”
-But on the plus side to being more than halfway through the year, there are some mid-year bargains you can snap up that’ll make sure your barbecue is a hit, even if celebrating our freedom falls on a Wednesday.
+But on the plus side of being more than halfway through the year, there are some mid-year bargains you can snap up that'll make sure your barbecue is a hit, even if celebrating our freedom falls on a Thursday.